r-lib/styler/README.md

   - `styler-style-files`: A hook to style files with [styler](https://styler.r-lib.org).
 Only commit code corresponding to the tidyverse style guide.
+NOTE: works with CRAN version of styler, but has better performance with dev version due to r-lib/styler\#522.
   - `devtools-document`: A hook to run `devtools::document()`.
 Makes sure you commit your `.Rd` changes with the source changes.
   - `usethis-use-tidy-description`: A hook to run